 One of the most important criteria for describing the performance of an imaging system or device is its MTF.
-The conditions that must be satisfied by an imaging system for the MTF concept to apply are specified in ISO 9334.
-They are that the imaging system must be linear and isoplanatic.
+ISO 9334 covers the conditions to be satisfied by an image system for the MTF concept.
+These conditions require that the imaging system be linear and isoplanatic.

-For a system to be isoplanatic the image of a point object (i.e. the point spread function) must be independent of its position in the object plane to within a specified accuracy.
+For a system to be soplanatic, the image of a point object (i.e. the point spread function) must be independent of its position in the object plane to within a specified accuracy.
 There are types of imaging systems where this condition does not strictly apply.
 These are systems where the image is generated by sampling the intensity distribution in the object at a number of discrete points, or lines, rather than at a continuum of points.